 Candidates reaching a satisfactory standard in the assessments will be invited for interviews which will consist of:

-You can register your child for 16+ entry when he or she commences Year 11.
+You can register your child for 16+ entry when they commence Year 11.
 The registration period will open on 2 September 2024 for 2025 entry.
 We do not accept early applications and everyone who is registered is invited to sit the entrance examinations.

 Yes.
 You can apply for financial assistance to help cover the cost of your child’s school fees.
 This financial assistance is means-tested and, depending on your circumstances, may cover the full cost of the fees.